omidaladini/impersonate/README.md

 Usage
 ===========

-impersonate UID_OR_NAME COMMAND [ARG1 [ARG2 ...]]
+Usage:  impersonate UID_OR_NAME COMMAND [ARG1 [ARG2 ...]]

 Example: impersonate root whoami
 Output: root

 Example: impersonate hdfs hadoop fs -cat /user/very/secure/important.txt
 Output: [Super secret data here]

+Example: impersonate jack hadoop fs -rmr /user/jack

 How it works
 ===========

 The program dynamically generates a shared object file and places it on LD_PRELOAD so that getuid and geteuid get hijacked by the so file.
+The dynamic generation of the .so file is there to hide the LD_PRELOAD step and make the utility more innocuous looking, apart from making it more portable and easier to use!

 Build
 ===========